 Even better, raw, fermented vegetables are easy to make at home!
 It's as simple as mixing chopped veggies with any of our Body Ecology Starters and letting them ferment at room temperature for about a week.

 The Body Ecology website has step-by-step instructions that explain the whole process.
-If you'd like more information on which fermented food starter to use, check out the article in this week's newsletter.
+If you'd like more information on which fermented food starter to use, check out the article in a recent newsletter.

 Once you've made your own raw, fermented vegetables, add a ½ cup serving to each meal to aid your digestion and populate your digestive tract with healthy bacteria.
 Additionally, the fermentation process 'pre-digests' the vegetables and makes the nutrients more easily absorbed.
 So if you've had trouble digesting raw vegetables in the past, try fermented vegetables!